jillsanderson/DEWPAT/image-complexity-dev/README.md

 # Note on scripts in this branch:

-Use seg.py from this (dev) branch.
-Use img_complexity.py and vis.py from master branch.
+Use seg.py & preprocess.py from this (dev) branch.
+Use img_complexity.py & vis.py from master branch.

 These scripts only work with sRGB images.